My Earth Science Data Portfolio

 To test the strength of this correlation, a linear ordinary least squares (OLS) regression model was used and shows that access to greenspace can explain some of the geographic distribution of asthma, but other factors are involved.

 Here is my python code for the model.
-Please note there are some data gaps due to changes made recently on the CDC website.
+Please note there are some data gaps due to changes made on the CDC website.

 Land Classification Project